 The cab was taken off and the engine removed and sent to Paul Gardner Engineering for a complete rebuild to as new standard.

-The picture above shows the engine in the process of rebuilding with Tom Riding operating the block and tackle while Mr Paul Gardner (right) is locating the front cylinder block.
+The picture above shows the engine in the process of rebuilding with the late Tom Riding operating the block and tackle while Mr Paul Gardner (right) is locating the front cylinder block.

 "The man operating the overhead crane is Mr Eddie Rayner who spent his whole career as an engineer with the various Gardner companies and he was very helpful to our company over many years.